django-tinytools/django-tinywiki/README.md

 #### Git install

-To install clone the repostiroy from git, cd to the downloaded repositroy and install it with pip.
+To install clone the repository from git, cd to the downloaded repositroy and install it with pip.

 ``` { .sh }